ramya23000505/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-## STEP 1:
-start the program
+Step 1: start the program

-## STEP 2:
-Load and preprocess the dataset: drop irrelevant columns, handle missing values, and encode categorical variables using LabelEncoder.
+Step 2: Load and preprocess the dataset: drop irrelevant columns, handle missing values, and encode categorical variables using LabelEncoder.

-## STEP 3:
-Split the data into training and test sets using train_test_split.
+Step 3: Split the data into training and test sets using train_test_split.

-## STEP 4:
-Create and fit a logistic regression model to the training data.
+Step 4: Create and fit a logistic regression model to the training data.

-## STEP 5:
-Predict the target variable on the test set and evaluate performance using accuracy, confusion matrix, and classification report.
+Step 5: Predict the target variable on the test set and evaluate performance using accuracy, confusion matrix, and classification report.

-## STEP 6:
-Display the confusion matrix using metrics.ConfusionMatrixDisplay and plot the results.
+Step 6:Display the confusion matrix using metrics.ConfusionMatrixDisplay and plot the results.

-## STEP 7:
-End the program
+Step 7:End the program.

 ## Program:
 ```
 /*